-The IoT platform, unveiled early last year, incorporates existing products such as Azure Stream Analytics to process massive amounts of information in real-time.
+The IoT platform, unveiled early last year, incorporates existing products such as Azure Stream Analytics to process massive amounts of information in

 Cost: Free for up to 8,000 messages per month or £15.28-£30.55 per month for 400,000 messages or £152.73-£305.45 per month for 6,000,000 messages.

 IBM's Watson analytics platform is also being targeted at IoT use cases.
 Watson Internet of Things enables users to set up and manage IoT connected devices via IBM's Bluemix, its hybrid cloud platform as a service (PaaS) development platform.